NAHIAN-KAZI/English-Premier-League/README.md

 # EPL Dataset Analysis
 Premier League Data Analysis and Visualization

-This project focuses on multiple CSV files containing season-wise English Premier League data into a single consolidated dataset.
+This project focuses on multiple CSV files containing season-wise English Premier League data, merging into a single consolidated dataset.
 Once merged, the data is analyzed for insights using a Jupyter Notebook, with a focus on data preparation, exploration, and future predictive modeling.

 ## Project Overview